 To enable the results to be applied to Austin as a whole (not just the areas sampled), each residential unit in the city should have the same or a known probability of selection.
-A simple random selection procedure where each residential unit in the city has equal probability of selection would meet this requirement.
+A simple random selection procedure, where each residential unit in the city has equal probability of selection, would meet this requirement.
 However, the cost of driving to homes selected by this procedure would be high.
 Likewise, geographic predictors are somewhat difficult to determine.
-Cluster sampling by selecting all units in a cluster provides each unit an equal and known probability of selection.
-This probability of selection is the same as the probability of the cluster being selected (number of clusters selected into the study / number of clusters in Austin).
+Cluster sampling by selecting all units in a cluster provides each unit equal and known probabilities of selected (number of clusters selected into the study / number of clusters in Austin).
 The precision of estimates found by cluster sampling tends to be lower than the precision of estimates found by simple random samples; in other words, selecting data in clusters tends to reduce the "information" that a given data point provides.
 However, if the cost of data in cluster sampling is lower than simple random sampling (in this study the cost was at least a 75 percent less per data point), then a cluster sampling approach may provide more information per amount of money spent.